TL;DR

 Weekly optimization schedule

-Optimization isn't ad hoc activity — best results come with consistent weekly rhythm.
-Here's how I organize optimization schedule for clients:
+Optimization isn't an ad hoc activity — the best results come from a consistent weekly rhythm.
+Here's how I organize the optimization schedule for my clients:

 | Day | Optimization | Duration |